Tight-binding model: correction of the d-band approximation: Interatomic potentials

-Where $q$, $\zeta$, $A$ are parameters to fit the total energy to an abinitio total energy at the equilibrium distance $r_o$.
-In the nth moment theory, the $\zeta$ is simply related to the hopping integral $\beta$ in the localized d-band.
-This approximation is often restricted to the localized d-band, giving always the surface energie as the half of surface energy obtained by an abinitio calculation.
+$q$, $\zeta$, $A$ are parameters employed to fit the SMA potential to the potential of a higher level of theory. $r_0$ is the equilibrium distance.
+This approximation is often limited to a single band, which is intended to describe the $d$-band.
+The surface energies obtained from this method are half of the surface energies obtained from a DFT calculation.